Fred Zollner: Pro basketball

-The Zollner Pistons began playing in 1939 as an independent and in 1941 joined the National Basketball League, which was just shaking off its roots as an industrial league.
+The Zollner Pistons began playing in 1937 as an independent and in 1941 joined the National Basketball League, which was just shaking off its roots as an industrial league.
 In 1974, he recalled that, "Instead of making friends, we made enemies, because no one could beat us."
 He personally recruited his players, including later Hall of Famers Andy Phillip, Bob McDermott, Bob Houbregs, Buddy Jeannette and George Yardley.
 The Zollner Pistons were a very popular franchise, winning the world championship in 1944 and 1945, and reaching the NBA Finals in 1954 and 1955, losing both times.
 He was the first pro basketball team owner to hire a bench coach.

-Zollner brought together leaders of the NBL and the BAA to meet at his house in 1949.
-Sitting around his kitchen table, they agreed to merge, forming the NBA.
+Despite the competitive nature of Zollner, he would also know when to help other owners out when the basketball leagues he was involved with were out struggling to survive along the way.
+When the NBL was struggling to the point where only four total teams (including his Fort Wayne Zollner Pistons) were competing just to help make sure the league survived during the roughest parts of World War II, he helped make sure to bankroll the other three teams that competed there (which were the Oshkosh All-Stars, the Sheboygan Red Skins, and the Chicago Studebaker Flyers/Cleveland Chase Brassmen) during the 1942–43 and 1943–44 seasons.
+Not only that, but Zollner also brought together the leaders of both the NBL (the original basketball league his Pistons team played for throughout most of their early years) and the BAA (the basketball league the Fort Wayne Pistons played for during their 1948–49 season) to meet at his house for negotiations in 1949.
+While sitting around his kitchen table, they agreed to merge their leagues together, forming the NBA on August 3, 1949 with ten of the BAA's teams from their previous season (including the Pistons and two of the three former NBL teams that jumped ship from the NBL to the BAA for the 1948–49 season) and seven of the NBL's remaining teams (including the newly created Indianapolis Olympians expansion team made to replace the Indianapolis Jets BAA team) creating the new NBA that season.